Automattic/wp-calypso/packages/eslint-plugin-wpcalypso/docs/rules/no-package-relative-imports.md

 const config = require('config');
 ```

-The following patterns are not warnings:
+The following patterns are correct

 ```js
 import config from 'wp-calypso/config';